clarkbains/connect4/PROJECTCHECKIN.md

     - `username2` / `username22` This is the username and password for the generic testing user.
 - Games
     - Matchid 1-5 corresponding with Gameid 1-5 are partially-completely finished games you can look at by choosing the secondary UI and entering the gameid.
+- Resetting.
+    - Follow the steps above and kill the server, for openstack,  copy ~/test to ~/data/test with `sudo cp ~/test ~/data/`

 ## Base Expectations
 - I have much of my code done in express